Climate Change and Plantations in The Humid Tropics

 Available through www.nipaers.com platform

-Weather and climate play an important role in plantation crops’ production.
-While climate determines the adaptability of a particular crop in a region, weather determines the yield attributes of the crop.
-The global warming and climate change impacts on plantation crops are evident in the form of extreme weather events like floods, droughts, cold and heat waves and strong cyclonic winds, the frequency of which is likely to be more and more in the ensuing decades as noticed year after year around the globe in 1998, 2003, 2005, 2007, 2009, 2010, 2012, 2014 and 2015.
-It is now a topic of concern and the plantations’ economy is in a threat in the ensuing decades due to climate variability.
-Decline in monsoon rainfall with number of rainy days, increasing ambient air temperatures (both day maximum and night minimum), decline in groundwater table, decline in wetland area and surface water resources, increasing number of forest fires and decline in forest area, increasing events of landslides during both the monsoon seasons, indiscriminate sand mining from river beds and unscientific land filling are the important climate change related issues in the Humid Tropics.
+Weather and climate play a critical role in the production of plantation crops.
+While climate determines the suitability of a particular crop in a specific region, weather determines the yield attributes of the crop.
+The impacts of global warming and climate change on plantation crops are evident in the form of extreme weather events such as floods, droughts, heat waves, cold waves, and strong cyclonic winds.
+The frequency of these events is likely to increase in the coming decades, as evidenced by the years 1998, 2003, 2005, 2007, 2009, 2010, 2012, 2014, and 2015.
+The economic viability of plantations in the future is at risk due to the increased variability of the climate.
+The decline in monsoon rainfall and the number of rainy days, the increase in day and night maximum and minimum ambient air temperatures, the decline in groundwater table and wetland area, the decline in surface water resources, the increase in forest fires and the decline in forest area, the increase in landslides during both monsoon seasons, the indiscriminate sand mining from river beds, and the unscientific land filling are significant climate change-related issues in the Humid Tropics.

 1.Introduction 2.Climate Change in India 3.Climate Variability and Food Security 4.Climate Change Over Kerala 5.Climate Change and Rice 6.Weather, Climate and Plantation Crops 7.Climate Change and Coconut 8.Climate Change and Cashew Productivity 9.Climate Variability and Cocoa Production in Kerala 10.
 Climate Change and Cardamom 11.Climate Variability and Rubber 12.Climate Change and Black Pepper and Coffee 13.Climate Variability and Tea Production 14.Climate Change and Agriculture Scenario: Kerala Perspective 15.Climate Change and Quality Aspects of Plantation Crops 16.
 Climate Risk Management in Plantation Crops